kidskoding/word-quest/README.md

 # word-quest

-A word game developed with Rust and Macroquad for UIUC's CI 210 Final Design Project
+A word roguelike game developed with Rust and Macroquad for UIUC's CI 210 Final Design Project